The SRB works closely with Banking Union, European and internal authorities.

-For banks headquartered in the Banking Union and with one or more subsidiaries or significant branches in one or more non-participating Member States, or vice-versa, Resolution Colleges bring the SRB and the relevant resolution authorities together to discuss and agree on resolution planning and other resolution matters.
-Depending on where the bank is headquartered, the SRB or the resolution authority of a non-participating Member State is the so-called Group-Level Resolution Authority (GLRA).
+For banks headquartered in the Banking Union and with one or more subsidiaries or significant branches in one or EU countries outside the Banking Union, or vice-versa, Resolution Colleges bring the SRB and the relevant resolution authorities together to discuss and agree on resolution planning and other resolution matters.
+Depending on where the bank is headquartered, the SRB or the resolution authority of a country outside the Banking Union is the so-called Group-Level Resolution Authority (GLRA).
 The way in which Resolution Colleges are expected to work and the interaction among the members of the Resolution Colleges is defined in the Commission Delegated Regulation 2016/1075.

 Resolution Colleges are composed of the following members:

 - the GLRA, which is the SRB for banks under its direct responsibility;

 - the relevant NRAs for the entities under the NRA’s direct responsibility (the relevant NRAs are only observers for the banks within the SRB’s direct remit);